 View the medal winners.

-The 2013 Mid-American Wine Competition was held July 12-14, 2013, in Iowa, and focused only on the wines of the Midwest.
+The 2014 Mid-American Wine Competition will be held July 11-13, 2014, in Iowa, and will focus only on the wines of the Midwest.
 The competition is open only to commercial wineries of Arkansas, Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, and Wisconsin.

 This competition gives wineries the opportunity to have their wines judged against carefully selected food-friendly dishes.
 This is the first competition in the United States to offer this format.